-If the SRVCC Operation Possible IE is included in the HANDOVER REQUEST message, the target eNB shall store the content of the received SRVCC Operation Possible IE in the UE context and, if supported, use it as defined in TS 23.216 [9].
+If the SRVCC Operation Possible IE is included in the HANDOVER REQUEST message, the target eNB shall store the content of the received SRVCC Operation Possible IE in the UE context and, if supported, use it as defined in 3GPP TS 23.216 [9].

-Upon reception of the HANDOVER REQUEST message the eNB shall store the received Security Context IE in the UE context and the eNB shall use it to derive the security configuration as specified in TS 33.401 [15].
+Upon reception of the HANDOVER REQUEST message the eNB shall store the received Security Context IE in the UE context and the eNB shall use it to derive the security configuration as specified in MFA TS 33.401 [15].

-If the Trace Activation IE is included in the HANDOVER REQUEST message, the target eNB shall if supported, initiate the requested trace function as described in TS 32.422 [10].
+If the Trace Activation IE is included in the HANDOVER REQUEST message, the target eNB shall if supported, initiate the requested trace function as described in 3GPP TS 32.422 [10].
 In particular, the eNB shall, if supported: